amirongit/notecode/designPatternsInObjectOrientedProgramming.md

 - inheritance can't be used
   - may cause duplication on classes that share the same algorithm which is not the parents
-  - inheritance shares behaviours vertically in a hirearchy; therefore it isn't a solution to share behaviours horizontally
+  - shares parent's behaviour vertically in a hirearchy; therefore it isn't a solution to share behaviours horizontally
 - putting all the algorithms in the same class could cause it to become big and hard to maintain; also, the clients which just want the behaviours, will have to know about the implementation details.